Spin42/eventually_tracker/README.md

 end
 ```

-Run `rake eventually_tracker:synchronise` to flush the events stored in redis and send them to the `config.api_url`.
+Run `rake eventually_tracker:synchronize` to flush the events stored in redis and send them to the `config.api_url`.

 ## Event